REVISE: A Tool for Measuring and Mitigating Bias in Visual Datasets: Person-Based Analysis

-Compared to object-based metrics, the actionable insights for gender-based metrics are less concrete and more nuanced.
+Compared to object-based metrics, the actionable insights for person-based metrics are less concrete and more nuanced.
 There is a tradeoff between attempting to represent the visual world as it is versus as we think it should be.
-In contemporary societies, gender representation in various occupations, activities, etc. is unequal, so it is not obvious that aiming for gender parity across all object categories is the right approach.
-Gender biases that are systemic and historical are more problematic than others, and this analysis cannot be automated.
+For example, in contemporary societies, gender representation in various occupations, activities, etc. is unequal, so it is not obvious that aiming for gender parity across all object categories is the right approach.
+Biases that are systemic and historical are more problematic than others~\cite{Bearman09}, and this analysis cannot be automated.
 Further, the downstream impact of unequal representation depends on the specific models and tasks.
 Nevertheless, we provide some recommendations.

-A trend that appeared in the metrics is that images frequently fell in line with common gender stereotypes.
-Each gender was under- or over-represented in a particular way, and dataset collectors may want to adjust their datasets to account for these by augmenting in the direction of the underrepresentations.
-Dataset users may want to audit their models, and look into what extent their models have learned the dataset's biases before they are deployed.
-This is crucial in making sure models are not perpetuating the same biases.
+A trend that appeared in the metrics is that images frequently fell in line with common gender and racial stereotypes.
+Each group of people was under- or over-represented in a particular way, and dataset collectors may want to adjust their datasets to account for these by augmenting in the direction of the underrepresentations.
+Dataset users may want to audit their models, and look into to what extent their models have learned the dataset's biases before they are deployed.

-For the metric of gender label inference, this brings up a larger question of which situations, if any, gender labels should ever be assigned.
-However, that is outside the scope of this work, where we simply recommend that dataset creators should give clearer guidance to annotators, and remove ethe gender labels on images where gender can definitely not be determined.
-This is so the biases of the annotators themselves are not imbued into the dataset, and thus imbued into the models trained on the dataset.